 Take Oscar Wilde's funny, sad, poetic story The Happy Prince, add Graeme Murphy's unique choreographic vision, frame it in Kim Carpenter's vibrant design and wait for the magic to happen.
-This all-Australian production will have its world premiere in 2019: here are five reasons why you'll want to catch it.
+The world premiere of this all-Australian production will kick off our 2020 season: here are five reasons why you'll want to catch it.

 A STORY FOR ALL AGES